bluejay73/Negative-Comment-Classification/README.md

 1.Normal Logistic Regression approach using scikit-Learn Libraries.
 2.Bi-gru stacked with Bi-lstm with max pooling Approach using keras backend tensorflow.
-3.Attention Mechanism with GRU using keras and manual functions with backend theano. python version=2.7 keras version=2.1.2 tensorflow version=1.4.0
+3.Attention Mechanism with GRU using keras and manual functions with backend theano.

+Files contain the pictures of dataset details and pdf of presentation.
+The gui part has been done in Flask with normal ip/op. python version=2.7 keras version=2.1.2 tensorflow version=1.4.0